 - Navigate to Organizations > Documents.

 - If using folders, open the folder that you want to create a new document in.
 By default, new documents are saved in the folder you created them in.

-- Click on the +New button in the top right corner of the screen.
-This will create and then immediately open a new document.
+- Click on +New in the top-right corner of the screen.
+This will create and immediately open a new document.

-- Give the document a name that will be easily searchable (e.g. How to install and configure a Cisco router).
+- Give the document a name that will be easily searchable (e.g. Installing and configuring a Cisco router).

-- Create the document content, and then click Publish to publish your work.
+- Create the document content and then click Publish.

 Using content blocks

 At the top of the page, you will see the following options representing the four different content blocks: